 Sickle Cell Disease

-Sickle cell disease (SCD) is caused by a haemoglobin defect, a structural variant, known as Haemoglobin S, which replaces both β-globin subunits in haemoglobin.
+Sickle Cell Disease (SCD) is caused by a haemoglobin defect, a structural variant known as Haemoglobin S, which replaces both β-globin subunits in haemoglobin.

 This variant haemoglobin is an altered haemoglobin molecule, which when exposed to an environment low in oxygen, it sticks together to form long rods inside the red blood cells making these cells rigid and sickle-shaped; the process in medical terms is called polymerisation of the haemoglobin molecule.